eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 Click **Create >**

-_A connect metric will need to be configured before a new node shows as reachable_
+_A Default set of Metrics and Alerts will be configured upon creation of each node_

 ## 6) Configure Metrics